ImanovFuad/Python/Usage-examples.md

 Be careful!
 You must provide a well-formatted configuration module for the library to work properly and your module must be in your PYTHONPATH.
 More on configuration modules formatting can be found [here](https://github.com/csparpa/pyowm/wiki/Object-model#wiki-the-configuration25-module).

+# Using a paid (pro) API key subscription
+If you purchased a pro subscription on the OWM web API, you can instantiate the global OWM like this:

+    >>> owm = pyowm.OWM('abcdef', subscription_type='pro')

+When instantiating paid subscription OWM objects, you must provide an API key.

 # OWM web API version 2.5 usage examples